jestjs/jest/docs/TestingAsyncCode.md

 ### Promises

 If your code uses promises, there is a simpler way to handle asynchronous tests.
-Just return a promise from your test, and Jest will wait for that promise to resolve.
+Just use the `.resolves` matcher in your expect statement, and Jest will wait for that promise to resolve.
 If the promise is rejected, the test will automatically fail.

-For example, let's say that `fetchData`, instead of using a callback, returns a promise that is supposed to resolve to the string `"peanut butter"`.
+For example, let's say that `fetchData`, instead of using a callback, returns a promise that is supposed to resolve to the string `'peanut butter'`.
 We could test it with:

 ```js
 test('the data is peanut butter', () => {